ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/01-ProgrammingBasics.md

 Situations requiring conditional descisions come up all the time in life, for example:

-- IF it rains, THEN the ground will be wet
+- IF it rains, THEN the ground will be wet AND I will not water the plants
-- IF I brush my teeth, THEN I won't get cavities
+- IF I brush my teeth, THEN I will NOT get cavities
 - IF my coffee = 100 degrees celsius AND I take a sip, THEN I will burn my tounge

 > ## Challenge - Conditional Statements 1
 >
 > What are some examples of simple IF...
 THEN conditional statments using every-day actions or items?
 >
-> **Hint:**
+> **Hint**
 > Use a combination of the following operators to add complexity to your statements!
 > - Comparison operators (>, <, =, >=, <=, !=)
 > - Boolean operators (AND, OR, NOT)